SocialDesignHouse/jquery.eightTracks/README.md

 **Next Mix**:

-    $.eightTracks.nextMix(mix.id);
+    $.eightTracks.nextMix(mix.id, mixSetID);
-    //or $.eightTracks.skipTrack(mix);
+    //or $.eightTracks.skipTrack(mix, mixSetID);

 This will retrieve the next mix in the 8tracks.com similar mixes feed for the current mix.
-If you want to retrieve the next mix in the search results, you will need to call `$.eightTracks.startMix()` with that mix's ID.
+If you want to retrieve the next mix in the results, you will need to provide the ID for the Mix Set.
+This ID is provided as the `id` field in your search results.

 You can add a listener for the `newMix` event to perform actions with the mix data.